Cyber Security Awareness Training for Employees

 - Callback Voice Phishing Simulation: Trains employees to identify and respond to fake callback requests that are typical in social engineering attacks.

-Diverse and Rich Cybersecurity Awareness Training Content:
+Diverse and Rich Staff Cybersecurity Awareness Training Content

 - Continuous Security Awareness Training: Keepnet ensures that training content is always up-to-date, reflecting the latest phishing tactics and cyber threats.